She's a

 "Sixteen" she mumbled apologetically,

-felt his hand rip her torn knickers from
+felt his hand rip her torn

 her hips, the rip a yell in the dark.